 It's only Visual remote screen, but can't control the remote host

-TightVNC is a free remote control software package.
+TightVNC is a free remote desktop application.
 With TightVNC, you can see the desktop of a remote machine and control it with your local mouse and keyboard, just like you would do it sitting in the front of that computer.

 TigerVNC is an advanced VNC implementation.
 It is based on the fourth generation of VNC.
 TigerVNC also includes features from the TightVNC and TurboVNC projects.
 This includes accelerated JPEG compression.
 TigerVNC supports the latest X.Org X server.

 Dayon! is a user friendly, open-source, cross-platform solution, that allows controlling of remote computers.

 It can be used as free alternative to various commercial remote desktop and remote assistance products.